-Esophageal manometry is the preferred diagnostic test for achalasia.
-This test shows incomplete relaxation of the LES with an integrated relaxation pressure ≥ 15, and 100% failed peristalsis.
+Esophageal manometry Manometry Manometry is measurement of pressure within various parts of the gastrointestinal tract.
+It is done by passing a catheter containing solid-state or liquid-filled pressure transducers through... read more is the preferred diagnostic test for achalasia.
+This test shows incomplete relaxation of the LES with a median integrated relaxation pressure ≥ 15, and 100% failed peristalsis.

 Barium swallow is a complementary test that is often done during the initial phase of testing and that may show absence of progressive peristaltic contractions during swallowing.
 Typically, the esophagus is dilated, often enormously, but is narrowed and beaklike at the LES.

-Achalasia due to cancer at the gastroesophageal junction can be diagnosed by CT of the chest and abdomen or by endoscopic ultrasound with biopsy.
+Symptoms similar to those of achalasia (ie, pseudoachalasia) may be due to cancer at the gastroesophageal junction, which can be diagnosed by CT of the chest and abdomen or by endoscopic ultrasound with biopsy.

-Pulmonary aspiration and the presence of cancer are the determining prognostic factors.
+Esophageal dilation and tortuosity are poor prognostic indicators.
+Pulmonary aspiration is a late-stage complication.
 Nocturnal regurgitation and coughing suggest aspiration.
 Pulmonary complications secondary to aspiration are difficult to manage.
-Incidence of esophageal cancer in patients with achalasia may be increased; this point is controversial.
+Incidence of esophageal cancer in patients with achalasia is not currently thought to be increased.

 No therapy restores peristalsis; treatment of achalasia is aimed at reducing the pressure at the LES.

 In patients who are not candidates for these treatment options, chemical denervation of cholinergic nerves in the distal esophagus by direct endoscopic injection of botulinum toxin type A into the LES may be tried.
-Clinical improvement occurs in 70 to 80% of patients, but results may last only 6 mo to 1 yr.
+Clinical improvement occurs in 70 to 80% of patients; results may last 6 months to over 1 year.